blackducksoftware/synopsys-detect/documentation/src/main/markdown/unsupportedreleasenotes.md

 ### Changed features

 * The detect.project.clone.categories property now supports ALL and NONE as options.
-* The the default value for property detect.project.clone.categories has changed to ALL.
+* The default value for property detect.project.clone.categories has changed to ALL.
 * Deprecated detect.bom.aggregate.name, detect.bom.aggregate.remediation.mode, and blackduck.legacy.upload.enabled.
 In version 8, [solution_name] will only operate in SUBPROJECT
   aggregation mode to report the dependency graph with greater accuracy.
 * Maven defaults to the legacy buildless parser, Project Inspector must be enabled with detect.maven.buildless.legacy.mode.
 In version 8, it will default to Project Inspector.